candy-chat/candy-plugins/notifications/README.md

 # Notifications
-Send HTML5 Notifications if the window is not in focus.
+Send HTML5 Notifications when a message is received and the window is not in focus.
 This only works with webkit browsers.

 ## Usage
 To enable *Notifications* you have to include its JavaScript code and stylesheet: